Secure remote alarming over HTTPS for Nortel CS1000 and SL-100 systems

 The use of SSL is transparent to the SOAP transport of a Web service.

 The CS1000 Alarming Gateway runs as a Windows service on a micro-PC, desktop or virtual machine located on the customers site and

-Once installed the service listens on the serial (COM) port for error codes and when detected, compares the
+Once installed the service listens on the serial (COM) port and/or SNMP (port 162/UDP) for error codes and when detected, compares the

 data with a predefined list of alarm codes to be ignored (AUD000, TIM000, etc…).